Students and staff from Oakridge do their bit for water scarcity at Laxmipura village

 Globally, water scarcity has become a major issue that needs continuous attention.
 India is facing the worst water crisis in its history, and 21 Indian cities will run out of groundwater by 2020, a new report from the NITI Aayog said, highlighting the need for “urgent and improved” management of water resources.
 With nearly 600 million Indians facing high-to-extreme water stress – where more than 40 percent of the annually available surface water is used every year – and about 200,000 people dying every year due to inadequate access to safe water, the situation is likely to worsen as the demand for water will exceed the supply by 2050.

 This water crisis is so heartbreaking.
-There are many ways that we can embrace in our daily lives to save water such as reduction of water wastage, rainwater conservation, planting trees, etc. Bangalore, also popularly known as the technological hub of India is facing the struggle of providing fresh water to its public as well as the problem of water pollution.
-A survey conducted revealed that almost 85 percent of the lakes in Bangalore had water that could neither be used for agriculture nor industrial use.
+There are many ways that we can embrace in our daily lives to save water such as reduction of water wastage, rainwater conservation, planting trees, etc. Bengaluru, also popularly known as the technological hub of India is facing the struggle of providing fresh water to its public as well as the problem of water pollution.
+A survey conducted revealed that almost 85 percent of the lakes in Bengaluru had water that could neither be used for agriculture nor industrial use.

-Keeping this in mind, our design students of IBDP from Oakridge, one of the top International Schools in Bangalore have been deliberating on solutions and action around this issue.
+Keeping this in mind, our design students of IBDP from Oakridge, one of the top International Schools in Bengaluru have been deliberating on solutions and action around this issue.
 Taking the first step towards sustainable development, they took an initiative called ‘Water Wise Oakridgers’, which is a website asking people to join their hands to become ‘water-wise’ and contribute to the cause of saving precious drops of water.

 As part of the launch of this initiative, students and the teachers of Oakridge organized an ‘Afforestation’ drive.
 Over 72 students along with 10 staff members planted over 250 saplings in and around Laxmipura, Anekal Taluk, who has been severely facing a water crisis.
 To keep an eye on the trees and its results, they will be going back to those areas in every two months.
 The event originally intends to help the roots in the ground that could help prevent future water problems.
 Because trees work as the filtration system that soaks up the fertilizers, metals, pesticides and other dangerous chemicals that you wouldn’t surely want in the waterways.